johnp0704/SEED25_johnFork/some_examples/README.md

 # Examples for interfacing with the Jetson

 ## circles_test.py
 Follow this section to run the Dynamic Window Approach to collision avoidance, with object detection from a standard package.
+In other words, this program will detect an object, find the middle of the bounding box, and navigate around it.
+There are no motor commands here as this is a purely visual aid.

 You will need to pip install the following packages before running the code in python:
 1. pip install opencv-python